Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

-\blue {\it Introduction.}--- The deconfined quantum critical point (DQCP) has been proposed for almost two decades to understand the Landau forbidden continuous phase transitions between two ordered phases, such as the transition between the antiferromagnetic (AFM) and valence bond solid (VBS) phase~\cite{DQCP1,DQCP2}.
-DQCP has been investigated by a series of numerical studies on various spin, fermion and classical loop models~\cite{JQ2007,JQ2008,JQ2008_2,JQ2009,loopmodel2,charrier2010,JQ2010,JQ2011,JQ2013,JQ2013_2,JQ2013_3,JQ2015,loopmodel1,JQ2016,sreejith2019,fermionDQCP2016,fermionDQCP2016,fermionDQCP2017,fermionDQCP2018,fermionDQCP2018_2,fermionDQCP2019,liuQSL,liuj1j2j3}, and one of the most remarkable discoveries is the appearance of enhanced symmetry~\cite{loopmodel2,sreejith2019}.
-The nature of such an emergent symmetry also depends on the microscopic lattice and spin symmetries of the system.
-For systems with $C_4$ lattice symmetry and U(1) (SU(2)) spin rotation symmetry, both numerical and analytic results suggest that enlarged O(4) (SO(5)) symmetry composed by two-component VBS order parameters and two- (three-) component AFM order parameters will emerge at the continuous AFM-VBS transition point~\cite{loopmodel2,sreejith2019,qin2017,wangchong2017,zhang2018,shyta2022}.
-The less studied case is the rectangular lattice anisotropy and SU(2) spin rotation symmetry~\cite{senthil2006,block2013}, and a recent analytic study on the spin-1/2 model suggests that the rectangular anisotropy can still realize the DQCP with emergent O(4) symmetry~\cite{metlitski2018}.
-The enlarged O(4) symmetry in this case is also supported by the results of fermion models and classical loop models~\cite{assaad2017,nahum2019}.
-Nevertheless, numerical simulations on finite systems can never fully exclude the possibility of weakly first order transitions, which becomes a big challenge for the existence of DQCP.
+\textbf{Introduction}\\ The concept of deconfined quantum critical point (DQCP) was proposed two decades ago to describe Landau forbidden continuous phase transitions between two ordered phases, such as the transition between the antiferromagnetic (AFM) and valence bond solid (VBS) phases~\cite{DQCP1,DQCP2}.
+Since then, the DQCP has been investigated in a number of numerical studies on various spin, fermion, and classical loop models~\cite{JQ2007,JQ2008,JQ2008_2,JQ2009,loopmodel2,charrier2010,JQ2010,JQ2011,JQ2013,JQ2013_2,JQ2013_3,JQ2015,loopmodel1,JQ2016,sreejith2019,fermionDQCP2016,fermionDQCP2016,fermionDQCP2017,fermionDQCP2018,fermionDQCP2018_2,fermionDQCP2019,liuQSL,liuj1j2j3}.
+One of the most remarkable discoveries is the appearance of enhanced symmetry~\cite{loopmodel2,sreejith2019}, which is essential for understanding the underlying physics.
+However, in various DQCP-related studies, unusual scaling violation has been observed and the expected continuous nature of the transition has been challenged by the possibility of weakly first-order transition.
+Such perplexing phenomena raise a puzzle regarding the nature of the DQCP.

+In a recent breakthrough, the intrinsic relationship between the DQCP and gapless quantum spin liquid (QSL) was revealed that a gapless QSL phase can develop from a DQCP~\cite{liuj1j2j3}.
+This demonstrates a new perspective to understand both DQCP and QSL, implying that they could be described by a unified quantum field theory.
+However, as the DQCP physics highly depends on microscopic symmetry such as spin and lattice symmetry~\cite{senthil2006,loopmodel2, block2013,assaad2017,qin2017,wangchong2017,zhang2018,nahum2019,sreejith2019,shyta2022}, it is an open question whether this is a generic relation for systems with different symmetries.
+In particular, the behavior of emergent symmetry is a critical concern and a fundamental aspect in developing a quantum field theory description.